-On July 5, 2011, we filed with the Secretary of State of the State of Delaware, a Certificate of Amendment to our Certificate of Incorporation to effect a 1-for-10 reverse stock split of the shares of our Class A and Class B common stock.
-The reverse stock split became effective at 11:59p.m., Eastern Standard time on July 11, 2011.
+On July 5, 2011, we filed with the Secretary of State of the State of Delaware, a Certificate of Amendment to our Certificate of Incorporation (the "Certificate of Amendment") to effect a 1-for-10 reverse stock split of the shares of our Class A and Class B common stock.
+The reverse stock split became effective at 11:59p.m., Eastern Daylight Time on July 11, 2011.
 The condensed consolidated financial statements for current and prior periods have been adjusted to reflect the change in number of shares.